-A live out chef will generally fulfil the same duties as the live in Chef only they will commute daily to and from the principal and their home.
-Often if a household requires more than one chef, the Head chef may live in and the sous-chef and support staff will be live out and will work on rota scheduled by the House Manager or Butler.
+A live out chef will generally fulfil the same duties as the live in Chef.
+Only they will commute daily to and from the principal and their home.
+Often if a household requires more than one chef, the Head chef may live in.
+And the sous-chef and support staff will be live out and will work on rota scheduled by the House Manager or Butler.

-A live out chef is often a preference by a family who does not wish to accommodate the Chef, or requires modest working hours for the Chef to cook.
-Most live out Chefs will live close to the principal so that regardless of their commute time they are able to give flexibility to the client when required.
+A live out chef is often a preference by a family who does not wish to accommodate the Chef.
+Or requires modest working hours for the Chef to cook.
+Most live out Chefs will live close to the principal.
+So that regardless of their commute time they are able to give flexibility to the client when required.
 Live out Chefs might be paid a higher salary bracket (Chef salary breakdown) due to the fact they have their own additional expenses for travel and cost of living.

 Full Time Chef

 A full time Chef is suited for household who require 40 hours upwards a week of support in the kitchen.
 They may be either live in or live out.
 And they will be expected to plan menus, shop, inventory the kitchen, ensure the kitchen is correctly managed, prepare food for all the meals.
 And prepare for any additional events, parties, or tasks revolving around the diet and food of the family.